-- Only 17 percent of students said that they reported harassment to a person of authority.
+- At least 35% of college students who experience sexual harassment did not report it to a person of authority.

-- It is estimated that the percentage of completed or attempted rape victimization among women in higher educational institutions may be between 20 percent and 25 percent over the course of a college career.
+- It is estimated that the percentage of completed or attempted rape victimization among women in higher educational institutions may be between 20-25% over the course of a college career.

-- Nine out of 10 victims of rape and sexual assault in college know their offender.
+- Seven out of 10 victims of rape and sexual assault reported knowing the offender.

-- Freshmen and sophomores are at greater risk for victimization than juniors and seniors.
+- Freshman and sophomores are at greater risk for victimization than juniors or seniors.